H0rn0chse/LoKaBu/README.md

 ## Usage on other Platforms then Windows
 You have to build (and sign) your platform-dependent build yourself or just use this repository locally.

+## Known Issues
+  * Problem: The initial installation requires a database upgrade which fails.
+    * Restart the application
+    * Delete all files in `%APPDATA%/LoKaBu`

 ## Contributions
   * The Logo was made by [Kirschdrache](https://www.deviantart.com/kirschdrache)
-  * The busy indicator was made available by loading.io/css/
+  * The busy indicator was made available by [loading.io/css/](loading.io/css/)

 ## Screenshots
   <img src="./docu/screenshots/details.png" title="Receipt details" />